tosc/vim/README.md

 	Have my texstuff building in there.
 * Change my keyboard layout using <leader>se and <leader>so.
 * Find way to send texcompiling error to vim and hide the texcompiling window.
-* Find way to kill autotexcompiling when closing tex buffer.
 * Open pdfviewer with vim / texcompiler.
+* Kill autotexcompiling when closing tex buffer.